Oujiang-Laboratory-Bioinformatics/VNTR_discovery_by_Yolo/README.md

 ## An Example with GRCm39 v.s.
 PWK/PhJ

 1. Mus_musculus.GRCm39.cds.all_SymbolOnly.fa and PWK3.5_S.fa in /dataset using the `CreatePNG/CreatePNG.sh` script to batch-generate PNG-format dot plots as raw data.
+Files available in `/dataset/PNG.zip`

-2. Labeled using `labelimg` for YOLO detection training and validation, located at `/dataset/yolov_set`.
+2. Labeled using `labelimg` for YOLO detection training and validation, located at `/dataset/yolov_set.zip`.

 3. Pre-trained Weights located at `/dataset/best.pt`, with Yolov10s Model and Pytorch 2.1 framework.